semrush/intergalactic/website/docs/components/time-picker/time-picker-a11y-report.md

 15. Screen reader types "20".
 16. Screen reader says "20".
 17. Screen reader goes out of active element.
-18. Screen reader says "Out of edit text".
+18. Screen reader says "You are currently on a text field.
+To enter text in this field, type.".
 19. Screen reader goes to the previous element.
 20. Screen reader says "04 Insertion at end of text. hours field edit text".
 21. Screen reader goes out of active element.